 While in fact, the most challenging tasks are often also the most valuable and important tasks that contribute to the most significant progress towards your goals.
 They require unique skills and deep thinking in order to complete and are therefore more valuable than other tasks.
 Easy tasks, at best, contribute only incrementally to the achievement of your goals.

-So, after a day of ‘hard work’ in which you crushed 23 to-do’s from your to-do list, you feel incredibly productive.
+So, after a day of ‘hard work’ in which you completed 23 to-do’s from your to-do list, you feel incredibly productive.
 While in reality, you were merely busy and didn’t create any real value or made any significant progress on your goals.